This post contains affiliate links. If you use these links to buy something we may earn a commission at no additional cost to you. More info

 I used to sit on my cushion to meditate and he would just come and rest on my lap.
 With each breath in and breath out I felt more and more present and he could also sense that peace.
 Not only was meditation helping me calm my mind but it was also helping him.

 Prior to his death and after this death, meditation was the main thing that helped me.
 It allowed me to understand that we are just here temporarily and to just be in the present moment to enjoy life.
+He was truly one of my best teachers, he was my very own zen master.

 2. Meditation Helps Release Stress